The Telegraph expands partnership with Webtrends to transform online business in real-time

 The Telegraph has set a number of defined goals with Webtrends for the use of Streams.
 These include developing real-time dashboards and real-time error tracking within the various apps available to digital consumers.
 This insight is fed to internal support and technical teams, allowing them to react quickly and benefit from improved engagement and customer retention.

 A spokesperson for The Telegraph comments: “In the fast moving world of media, being able to react swiftly to current news trends is critical.
 With Webtrends Streams we will be able to visualise real-time data and share it throughout our organisation to improve internal engagement among our editorial and commercial staff.”

 Nick Sharp, Vice-President & General Manager EMEA, Webtrends, comments: “Building on Webtrends long-standing relationship with The Telegraph, we understand that media and publishing businesses are under increasing pressure to deliver better customer experiences and more engaging content online.
 The best time to convert a customer is while they are on your site.
 This means being able to respond to customer events and behaviours without a time delay.
 Webtrends Streams offers organisations the ability to understand, enrich and instantaneously use digital insights as visitors browse online, in real-time, something that was not previously possible.”

 To learn more about Webtrends Streams and how ‘as-it-happens’ digital intelligence will revolutionise digital marketing, visit: webtrends.com/streams.

 About Webtrends, Inc.

-Webtrends transforms digital experiences for approximately 2,000 global brands including Microsoft, KLM Royal Dutch Airlines, Kimberly-Clark, HSBC, Marks & Spencer, npower, BMW, Toyota, The Telegraph, Lastminute.com and many more.
+We partner with companies at all levels of digital maturity and offer solutions in measurement and optimization.
+We work closely with approximately 2,000 global brands including Microsoft, KLM Royal Dutch Airlines, Kimberly-Clark, HSBC, Marks & Spencer, npower, BMW, Toyota, The Telegraph, Lastminute.com, Mindjet and many more.